Flying High English Hub

 Intensive support lies at the heart of the English Hubs programme and these schools are known as Partner Schools.
 Access includes:

-• up to £6000 (£9000 if a PEIA) of funding to purchase SSP resources, books and training,
+• Up to £6000 of funding to purchase SSP resources, books and training

-• up to 12 days of support from our team of Literacy Specialists over two academic years (six terms).
+• Up to 12 days of support from our team of Literacy Specialists over two academic years (six terms)

-• close support and monitoring from the Hub Lead
+• Close support and monitoring from the Hub Lead

 • CPD events and workshops